Skip to main content

 Biography:

 Currently, I teach Biblical Hebrew language courses (Levels I, II, and III) as well as other courses pertaining to Jewish Studies and the Hebrew Bible.
-I also semi-regularly teach Modern Standard Arabic courses (taught with an integration of Levantine colloquial Arabic).
+I also regularly teach Modern Standard Arabic courses (taught with an integration of Levantine colloquial Arabic).

 In addition to my native and work languages, I also speak Spanish, German, and Persian (Farsi).